The Rain Sequence

 Cover image art-work Fabrizio Favale

-The choreography consists of 4 fixed sequences that the dancers disassemble and re-assemble at will, creating canons, unisons, variations and interlaces of danced sequences, creating a long 33-minute sequence that tends to infinity.
-Because the choreographic structure is very simple, this work is adapt to be learned to other dancers, in collaborations with other companies and other countries.
+The choreography consists of fixed sequences based on accuracy, which the dancers disassemble and reassemble at will, creating canons, variations and intertwining of dance sequences to create a long sequence of 33 minutes that tends to infinity.

-The scene is a wind and light machine opera created by the duo First Rose.
-The backdrop swells with the wind emitted by industrial fans, which also emits some basic sounds of the work, and emits changing and multi-reflective light.
-On this visual background the dancers move in a plumbean penumbra, creating different levels of dialogue and perception between the space, the dance and the audience.
+The scene presents a wind and light machine that refers to an iridescent space dense with clouds, a scenographic and lighting work conceived by the duo First Rose.
+The backdrop swells with the wind emitted by industrial fans, which also emit the basic sound of the choreographic work, and emits iridescent and multi-reflective light.